By Mike Stetzer

 If you have already provided your cell phone number to creditors, consider contacting them to have that number removed.

-If you're unsure how to proceed with your finances or are worried about your current level of debt, you may want to consider contacting a bankruptcy lawyer for help with your financial situation and information about filing bankruptcy.
+If you're unsure how to proceed with your finances or are worried about your current level of debt, you may want to consider contacting an attorney for help with your financial situation and information about filing bankruptcy.